uwejacobs/complete-bootstrap-4-shortcodes/readme.txt

 16. The above shortcode example rendered with WordPress

 == Changelog ==
+= 4.6.0 =
+* Updated bootstrap to 4.6
+* Updated fontawesome to 5.15.4
+* Escaped all output consistently
+* PHP 7.0 required
+* Added donation link (thanks for your consideration)

 = 4.5.12 =
 * Tested with Wordpress 5.8
 * Added option to assign class to the nav-item itself in addition to the link